BrokenBaySoftwareCo/es-module-preact-boilerplate/README.md

 ## To Do

+[1] Server-side rendering
-[1] Use [this Babel plugin](https://github.com/developit/htm/tree/master/packages/babel-plugin-htm) to compile the `htm` module out of existence.
+[2] Use [this Babel plugin](https://github.com/developit/htm/tree/master/packages/babel-plugin-htm) to compile the `htm` module out of existence.